-The first Federal ruling came into effect for commercial trades, industrial and tax consultants, on the 1st July 1972.
-An earlier law had laid the general basis for the compulsory BGJ as the first year of vocational training.
-7 From then on, the first year of the BGJ/s was to count as the first year of vocational training:
+The first Federal ruling came into effect for commercial trades. industrial and tax consultants. on the 1st July 1972.
+An earlier law had laid the general basis for the compulsory BGJ as the first year of vocational training.7 From then on, the first year of the BGJ/s was to count as the first year of vocational training:

-"as long as the curriculum provided by the school gave at least 24 lessons per week over to specialist subjects in a school year of 40 weeks, with the possibility of their being reinforced by optional subjects (Walhfacher)."8
+"as long as the curriculum provided by the school gave at least 24 lessons per week over to specialistsubjects.in a school year of 40 weeks, with the possibility of their being reinforced by optional subjects (Walhfacher)."8 missing today the outcome of these plans was in any case disappointing.9

 Initially, 232 employment categories were identified and grouped into eleven occupational fields (Berufsfelder).
 The BGJ-AVO counted for a full year of vocational training; other professional courses were to count for half a year, as recommended originally by the Federal Committee, but by this stage this last point had been omitted.

-The BGJ was to be introduced by the Lander one employment category at a time, in such a way that the first year could be seen to cover the full range of subjects and pre-suppose a "commitment" to a continued training period along the lines of the traditional Dual System.
-If the BGJ, in its two main forms (s and k, school-based and co-operative) is missing today the outcome of these plans was in any case disappointing.
-9
+The BGJ was to be introduced by the Länder one employment category at a time, in such a way that the first year could be seen to cover the full range of subjects and pre-suppose a "commitment" to a continued training period along the lines of the traditional Dual System.
+If the BGJ, in its two main forms (s and k, school-based and co-operative) is